sanjeev29/EVA-4/S13/PartB/README.md

 # YoloV3 Object Detection
-Pikachu detection using YoloV3 for custom dataset.
+Pikachu detection using YoloV3 for custom dataset with shared weights.